thisrod/pyfield/README.md

 No degenerate grid can be constructed using `Grid.from_axes`.
 There is no way to infer a reasonable step from an axis with a single point, and this is required even in degenerate grids.
 However, `Grid.delta(x, h)` constructs a 1D delta grid at coordinate x with step h.

 A grid with rank less than its dimension is constructed by supplying `None` as a subscript.

-	projection = plane[None,:]
+We already saw this when `x` and `y` were constructed from `S`.
 A field over this is treated as a constant over the missing axes in the common space.
 For example, it might be a function of space in a dynamical simulation.
 Another example is a field whose value is one of the grid coordinates, which is constant over the other coordinates.

 There are some rules about such grids and sampling.
 These ensure that delta grids and low-rank grids are round trip compatible: if we sample from one to the other and back again, we get the same field.
 The rules when a delta field or a constant field is sampled are simple: they're treated as a delta function or a constant.
 It is an error to sample a delta function on a grid that is not degenerate over the delta axes.
 When a delta field is sampled on a delta grid, the interpolated value is the field value if the grid lies within the bounds of the field-delta grids still have a step along the degenerate axis, and the bounds are computed as usual, a box of width h about the single point.
 Otherwise, the interpolated value is zero.
 When an ordinary field is sample on a delta grid, a section through the field is interpolated.